Introduction – Environmental Effects of Climate Change:

 Biodiversity Loss and Ecosystem Degradation:

-Climate change impacts the various ecosystems of Pakistan as well.
-Variations in temperature and precipitation have disrupted natural ecosystems, leading to a decline in native species.
-Forest ecosystems encounter difficulties due to increasing occurrences of wildfires, logging, and changes in land usage.
+Climate change also impacts the different ecosystems of Pakistan.
+Changes in temperature and precipitation have upset natural ecosystems, causing a decline in native species.
+Growing rates of wildfires, logging, and shifting land use all pose challenges to forest ecosystems.

 Urban Environmental Challenges: